Roswell Georgia

 Shortly after 1832 a survey of the area was conducted by Nathan Crawford Barnett as part of the Cherokee Purchase in preparation for the sixth state administrated land lottery culminating in the Cherokee removal.

 Barrington Hall (the home of Barrington King), Smith Plantation (the home of Archibald Smith) and Bulloch Hall (the childhood home of President Theodore Roosevelt's mother, Mittie Bulloch) have been preserved and restored.
 They are now open to the public.
 According to the 1850 Slave Schedules, these three "founding families", together with the next three largest planters, held 192 slaves, 51% of the total 378 slaves held in Roswell District.
 Archibald Smith had a 300-acre (1.2 km2) cotton plantation.
-According to the 1850 Census, Barrington King held 70 slaves.
+According to the 1850 Census, Barrington King held 70 enslaved Blacks.
 Half of them were under the age of 10.
-These slaves worked in Barrington's household.
-Barrington King "leased" or "rented" some of his adult male slaves to the Roswell Manufacturing Company, but they did not work around the mill machinery.
+These enslaved worked in the Barrington's household.
+Barrington King "leased" or "rented" some of his enslaved adult males to the Roswell Manufacturing Company, but they did not work around the mill machinery.

 The Roswell area was part of Cobb County when first settled, and the county seat of Marietta was a four-hour (one-way) horseback ride to the west.
 Since Roswell residents desired a local government, they submitted a city charter for incorporation to the Georgia General Assembly.
 The charter was approved on February 16, 1854.